octanner/ios-team/common-patterns.md

 ## Table empty state

-Use secondary views in storyboards to build out your empty state views.
-Ex. https://blog.curtisherbert.com/secondary-views/ This way you can avoid bogging down your storyboard view controller with extra views.
+Use [secondary views](https://blog.curtisherbert.com/secondary-views/) in storyboards to build out your empty state views.

+_It's awesome because_

+You can build the empty state view out in storyboards separately from your viewController to keep your ViewController looking clean.
+It's also really easy to add and remove the view from the tableview when needed.

+_How it works_

+1. In storyboards, drop a `UIView` into the `ToolBar` or your ViewController.
+The same as if you were adding an NSObject to the ViewController to create a UITableViewDataSource

+1. Create your view how you'd like it to appear, adding views and labels and even buttons.

-Then create an outlet to your secondary view and add that view as the `backgroundView` of the tableView when the tableView is empty.
+1. Then create an outlet to your secondary view in your ViewController.

+1. To show the empty state view just add that view as the `backgroundView` of the tableView when the tableView is empty.
 ```Swift
 tableView.backgroundView = emptyStateView
 ```

-To remove the view, just set the `backgroundView` to nil
+1. To remove the view, just set the `backgroundView` to nil
 ```Swift
 tableView.backgroudView = nil
 ```

 _Tips & Conventions:_